insin/newforms/docs/forms.rst

 ..
 Note::

-   Newforms Forms and Widgets "render" by creating ``ReactElement`` objects, rather than directly creating DOM elements or HTML strings.
+   Newforms Forms and Widgets render by creating ``ReactElement`` objects.

-   In code examples which display HTML string output, we use a ``reactHTML()`` function to indicate there's another step between rendering a form and final output.
-An actual implementation of this function would need to strip ``data-react-`` attributes from the generated HTML and pretty-print to get the exact example output shown.
+   In code examples which display HTML string output, we use an imaginary ``reactHTML()`` function to make it clear there's another step between rendering a form and final output.

-   However, the example HTML output is representative of the DOM structure which would be created when running in a browser, with React managing keeping the real DOM in sync with the rendered state of forms.

 .. _ref-form-initial-input-data: